AlenUbuntu/MyLib/README.md

 1. go to MyLib/Option/

-   keyword.csv    --   this is automatic extracted keywords while importing the data by the application.
+   keyword.csv    --   this is automatically extracted keywords file while importing the data.
-                       It is used for fuzzy-finder embedded in the application.
+                       It is used for fuzzy-search embedded in the application.
 Strongly suggested to import to support full functionality.

   keywordImport.py --  this is a python script which create a table in the Library database and import
                        keyword.csv into the database.
-Strongly suggested to run to support full functionality
+Strongly suggested to run for full functionality support

   loan_fine_test.py--  for test purpose only.
 Do not run!
 2. open a terminal and find the umain.py file.
-Input following command to start application.
+Type following command to start application.

    python3 uimain.py